Resident Scholars are members of the Georgetown Law Faculty with expertise in constitutional law, history and constitutional interpretation.

 Rosenkranz has served and advised the federal government in a variety of capacities.
 He often testifies before Congress as a constitutional expert—most recently before the Senate Judiciary Committee, regarding the nomination of Justice Sotomayor.
 He has also filed briefs and presented oral argument before the U.S. Supreme Court.

-Dr. John Baker is a Visiting Professor at Georgetown Law School and at Peking University School of Transnational Law.
+Dr. John Baker is the Center’s Visiting Professor and a Visiting Professor at Peking University School of Transnational Law.
 He has been a Visiting Fellow at Oriel College, the University of Oxford (2012-2014).
 He is Professor Emeritus of Law, and previously the Dale E. Bennett Professor of Law, at Louisiana State University Law School.
 He was an adjunct Fellow at the Heritage Foundation (Spring, 2008) and a Distinguished Scholar at the Catholic University of America Law School (2011-12).
 He has also taught at Tulane Law School, George Mason Law School, Pepperdine Law School, New York Law School, Hong Kong University, and the University of Dallas, School of Management He has been a Visiting Professor at the University of Lyon III (France) (1999-2011) and at the Universidad de los Andes, Chile, where he was a Fulbright Specialist in 2012.
 He has lectured at universities and research institutes in Argentina, Austria, Brazil, China, Croatia, Peru, Slovenia, Taiwan, Vietnam, and the Philippines, where he was a Fulbright Fellow (2006).

 Dr. Baker received his J.D., with honors, from the University of Michigan Law School and his B.A., magna cum laude, from the University of Dallas.
 He also earned a Ph.D. in Political Thought from the University of London.